RuqaiyyahTabassum/-TO-DO_LIST/README.md

 - Tasks saved in browser (localStorage)
 - Cute pastel colors, rounded buttons, and smooth animations

+## Live Demo
+Check out my To-Do List project here: [Click Here](https://ruqaiyyahtabassum.github.io/cute-todo-list/)

 ## How to Use
-1. Open `index.html` in your browser
+1. Open `index.html` in any web browser
 2. Enter your name and school/profession
 3. Add tasks with date and name
-4. Check tasks off when complete
+4. Check tasks off when completed

 ## Tech Used
 - HTML
-- CSS (Pastel theme)
+- CSS
-- JavaScript (DOM + localStorage)
+- JavaScript